kaiosilveira/refactoring/README.md

 - **[Inline variable](https://github.com/kaiosilveira/inline-variable-refactoring)**: sometimes a variable is as clear and short as the expression it is derived from, and sometimes it gets in the way of refactoring the code surrounding it.
 In these cases, it is often best to delete the variable and inline the originating expression.

-- [Change function declaration](https://github.com/kaiosilveira/change-function-declaration-refactoring): sometimes we want to rename a function or change its parameters' structure, but it's being referenced by a lot of different files and in different ways.
+- **[Change function declaration](https://github.com/kaiosilveira/change-function-declaration-refactoring)**: sometimes we want to rename a function or change its parameters' structure, but it's being referenced by a lot of different files and in different ways.
 This refactoring helps with an approach for these cases.

 - [Encapsulate variable](https://github.com/kaiosilveira/encapsulate-variable-refactoring): Global variables are a well-known pain in the development world, not only because it is hard to reason about and keep track of, but also because when the time comes to change it, it's really hard to apply a straightforward, clean refactoring, due to a lot of problems that arise as soon as we touch them.
 This refactoring provides a strategy to deal with these cases.